velolib/gregtech-flow/projects/velo/formatting.md

-### Top-line Block
+## YAML Header
-The following code block is the metadata to put on top of the .yaml files
+The following code block is the header YAML document to put on top.
+This is not required for the program to run.
 ```YAML
 ---
 title: